HarshaKota/MSCS-710L-PROJECT/README.md

 # Welcome to MetricsCollector2018!

-One Paragraph of project description goes here
+This application will interact with the Linux kernal of a Windows, MacOS, or Linux OS and return several useful metrics to the user.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To install and run MetricsCollector on your machine, simply follow these instructions.
+Go to www.asdf.com and download the MetricsCollector.jar file Open the .jar file on your machine

 ### Prerequisites